Murderabilia: Sale and display of murderabilia items

-In 2007, American school shooter Wayne Lo caused controversy after it was found that he was selling his artwork on a website.
+In 2007, Wayne Lo, the convicted perpetrator of the 1992 Bard College at Simon's Rock shooting, caused controversy after it was found that he was selling his artwork on a website.

 In June 2011, the United States Government auctioned off personal items which belonged to Ted Kaczynski which were found in his Montana cabin upon his capture in 1996.
 The auction took place entirely online.
 The proceeds went to victims and victims' families of Kaczynski's crimes.

 Attempts to restrict sale of murderabilia items

 In 2005, serial killer Alfred Gaynor's artwork was sold online in Massachusetts.
 State lawmakers proposed to block the activity, setting off a debate on free speech rights of prisoners.

 Andy Kahan, director of the Houston-based Mayor's Crime Victims Office, has lobbied strongly against the sale of murderabilia material.
 In May 2001, eBay banned the sale of murderabilia items.
 The sale of such items was banned in five states: Texas, California, New Jersey, Michigan and Utah.
 In 2010, Senators John Cornyn of Texas and Amy Klobuchar of Minnesota teamed up to introduce a bill in Congress that would have outlawed the sale of murderabilia on the federal level.
 The bill was called the "Stop the Sale of Murderabilia to Protect the Dignity of Crime Victims Act of 2010," and came after several individual fights over the issue.
 The bill died in committee.